Responsible Supply Chain | ESG | Lam Research

 • Continues to monitor and work with customers, suppliers, and industry groups to collaborate on industry-wide solutions that enable companies to make easier transitions towards sourcing conflict minerals that are “DRC conflict free” (as defined in the Final Rules) in the future

-Lam’s Form SD filing and relevant Conflict Minerals Reports (if any) can be found on our SEC Filings page.
+Lam’s Form SD filing and relevant Conflict Minerals Reports can be found on our SEC Filings page.

 Caution regarding forward-looking statements